 The Cultural Revival of Athens

 One way to get a first glimpse of today’s art scene in Athens is by visiting the DESTE Foundation for Contemporary Art and the National Museum of Contemporary Art.
-Another way is by taking part in or attending art fairs such as Art Athina, one of the oldest in Europe, which was founded by the Hellenic Art Galleries Association in 1993 and went digital in 2020 due to the pandemic.
+Another way is by taking part in or attending art fairs such as Art Athina, one of the oldest in Europe, which was founded by the Hellenic Art Galleries Association in 1993 and went digital in 2020 and phygital in 2021 due to the pandemic.
 With the participation of Greek and international talent, this fair went stronger after another pivotal one, the Documenta 14, which took place in 2017 in both Kassel, Germany (its home base since 1955) and Athens, signifying the revival of the Greek capital as an artistic/cultural center.
 Although art galleries are spread around Athens and its suburbs, you will find the majority of them in the posh and historic area of Kolonaki, a breath away from the Greek Parliament, the embassies, and the bustling Syntagma Square.
 You can walk from one to the next, always in comfortable shoes, as certain parts of this neighborhood are uphill.
 In this article, we will guide you through the most important Greek galleries in the city, those in proximity to downtown hotels, and some you need to drive to.
 In any case, it is really worth the effort; art world insiders are seeing a small renaissance going on in Athens even amidst a global health crisis.
-Keep in mind that most galleries are on & off open, digitally active, and at times — depending on the local lockdowns — can be visited by a limited number of people.
+Keep in mind that most galleries are currently open, plus digitally active, visited physically by vaccinated people, and in some cases only with an appointment.